getsentry/rfcs/text/0101-revamping-the-sdk-performance-api.md

 There are two top level methods we'll be introducing to achieve this: `Sentry.startActiveSpan` and `Sentry.startSpan`. `Sentry.startActiveSpan` will take a callback and start/stop a span automatically.
 In addition, it'll also set the span as the active span in the current scope.
 Under the hood, the SDK will create a transaction or span based on if there is already an existing span on the scope. `Sentry.startSpan` will create a span, but not set it as the active span in the current scope.

+There are two things to take away from the implementation of these two new APIs.
+First we should only be referencing spans and returning span references.
+This is to make it easier to switch between spans and transactions in the future.
+Second, we should be denotating the difference between an active span and a span.
+This is to indicate to users that there is a behaviour difference between the two.

 ```js
 // span that is created is provided to callback in case additional
 // attributes have to be added.